Qiskit/qiskit-metapackage/doc/roadmap.rst

 The provider API we have defined at version one and provided a set of schemas to verify that the provider and its backends are Terra compatible.

 In 2019 we have many extensions planed.
-These include
+These include:

       - Extending the passes in the transpiler.
 The goal here is to be more efficient in circuit depth as well as adding passes that find approximate circuits and resource estimations.

       - Circuit Foundry and Circuit API.
 This has the goal of making sure that user can easily build complex circuits from operations.
 Some of these include adding controls and power to operations and inserting unitary matrices directly.

       - OpenPulse.
 Now that OpenPulse is defined, and the IBM Q provider can accept it in this year we plan to build out the pulse features.
 These will include a scheduler and tools for building experiments out of pulses.
 Also included will